metarank/metarank/doc/intro.md

 ![Demo](./img/demo.gif)

-The demo itself is open-source and you can grab a copy of training events and config file [in the github repo]().
+The demo itself and [the data used](https://github.com/metarank/msrd) are open-source and you can grab a copy of training events and config file [in the github repo](https://github.com/metarank/metarank/tree/master/src/test/resources/ranklens).

 ## Metarank in One Minute

-Let us show how you can start personalizing content in just under a minute (depends on your internet speed!).
+Let us show how you can start personalizing content with LambdaMART-based reranking in just under a minute:

+1. Prepare the data: we will get the dataset and config file from the [demo.metarank.ai](https://demo.metarank.ai)
+2. Start Metarank in a standalone mode: it will import the data, train the ML model and start the API.
+3. Send a couple of requests to the API.

 ### Step 1: Prepare data